rachelxia9/portfolio/README.md

 # My Design Portfolio

-Currently in development.
-Projects will be added as I work on them.
+currently in development, website will be updated as I learn more about web dev and ux.